borela/naomi/README.md

 1. Go to the menu `View / Syntax / Naomi / ...` to select the new syntax.
 2. Select a color scheme provided in `Preferences / Color Scheme / Naomi`.

-Note: You aren't required to use the color schemes provided but keep in mind that not all features listed before are going to work with other color schemes.
+Note: You aren’t required to use the color schemes provided but keep in mind that not all features listed before are going to work with other color schemes.

 ## Contributing